-First of all you can spread your money among different asset classes: stocks, bonds, cash and real estate.
-The weight of each asset class in your portfolio of course is a subjective personal opinion and depends on how risk-averse you are.
-However in this form of diversification it is still possible to invest 25% in one stock, 25% in one bond, 25% in cash and 25% in one building.
+First of all, you can spread your money among different asset classes: Stocks, bonds, cash and real estate.
+The weight of each asset class in your portfolio, of course, is a subjective personal opinion and depends on how risk-averse you are.
+However, in this form of diversification, it is still possible to invest 25% in one stock, 25% in one bond, 25% in cash and 25% in one building.
 This doesn’t sound right, does it?

 Therefore we have the second level of diversification.
-This says you should invest into different kinds of stocks and bonds e.g. you buy stocks of BlackRock, ING, Robert Half, EY and some different government bonds.
+This says you should invest in different kinds of stocks and bonds e.g. you buy stocks of BlackRock, ING, Robert Half, EY and some different government bonds.
 This already sounds a lot better, but imagine we’re back at the end of the nineties and the money we invest in stocks is all invested in tech stocks.
 In early 2000 we had the dotcom bubble in which a lot of technology firms went bankrupt and most of the technology companies saw a huge decrease in their stock price.
 This doesn’t sound right, does it?

-We arrive at the third level: invest in companies in different industries with a low correlation.
+We arrive at the third level: Invest in companies in different industries with a low correlation.
 Some of the most important industries are banking, construction, IT, chemistry, energy, telecommunication and car manufacturing.
-Some of the new upcoming industries are biotech, nano technology, eco industry and renewable energy.
+Some of the new upcoming industries are biotech, nanotechnology, eco-industry and renewable energy.
 But what happens if we invest in all those different industries in Japan and suddenly a nuclear plant in Fukushima explodes?
 This doesn’t sound right, does it?

 This brings us to the fourth level of diversification: International diversification.
 Not only for stocks, but also for bonds this is something very important.
 First, we have the 4 big international currencies: dollar, euro, sterling and yen.
 Depending on your investment strategy it is advisable to hold assets in those different currencies.